-The ballot takes place [on] a Sunday.
-No one is elected at the first round if they have not obtained the absolute majority of the suffrage expressed representing at least a quarter of the electors inscribed.
+No one is elected at the first round if they have not obtained the absolute majority of the suffrage expressed.

-If no candidate has obtained the majority required, it proceeds to a second round of the ballot [on] the second Sunday which follows the decision of the Constitutional Council.
+If no candidate has obtained the majority required, it proceeds to a second round of the ballot [on] the third Sunday which follows the decision of the Constitutional Council.